awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 1. Configure an egress rule for the external MySQL database to operate as a read replica during the export\.
 The egress rule allows the external MySQL database to connect to the source MySQL DB instance during replication\.
 Specify an egress rule that allows Transmission Control Protocol \(TCP\) connections to the port and IP address of the source MySQL DB instance\.

    Specify the appropriate egress rules for your environment:
    + If the external MySQL database is running in an Amazon EC2 instance in a virtual private cloud \(VPC\) based on the Amazon VPC service, specify the egress rules in a VPC security group\.
-For more information, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.
+For more information, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
    + If the external MySQL database is running in an Amazon EC2 instance that is not in a VPC, specify the egress rules in an EC2\-Classic security group\.
    + If the external MySQL database is installed on\-premises, specify the egress rules in a firewall\.